COMMON CRM System Issues

 My role

 I help the client team distinguish between a reporting problem and a stage architecture problem.
 I work with them to trace the stage model to its current configuration and map actual usage patterns against it, identifying where stage definitions have diverged from operational meaning.
-I help them design a stage model that reflects how the business actually sells, and to build the governance mechanisms that maintain it.
+I help them design a stage model that reflects how the business actually sells, across different products, services and deal types and to build the governance mechanisms that maintain it.
 For clients building a new CRM, I work from their proposed stage model and pressure-test it against realistic deal scenarios before the drift begins.

 Marketing Attribution That Sales Leadership Does Not Believe